 Astronomy, physics and mathematics were not confined to the realms of western technology either.

-Yolngu people knew how the tides were connected to the moon, and Euahayi people used the stars to navigate their way across Australia for trade.
+Yolngu people know how the tides are connected to the moon, and Euahayi people used the stars to navigate their way across Australia for trade.
 Mathematical patterns and relationships were utilised in everyday life, demonstrated in the complexities of various kinship systems that exist to this day.
 These patterns were a form of governance.
 The boomerang represents an incredible feat of physics using aerodynamics that had not yet been mastered by great European minds.

 Some suggest that the myth of the 'simple nomadic, hunter-gatherer Aborigine' was constructed to suit the imperialist agenda of eighteenth century British colonials.
 Unless pre-colonial Aboriginal inhabitance of Australia was painted as backward and primitive, terra nullius (land belonging to no one) could not be enforced and upheld in a way that sanctioned British colonisation.
 But the myth has been disproven.

 Myths are powerful.
 They influence the way we think about things of which we might not have direct experience.
 The most difficult relationship is not between black and white people but between white Australians and the symbols created by their predecessors.
 Most Australians do not know how to relate to Aboriginal people.
-They relate to stories told by former colonists.
-Marcia Langton Chair of Australian Indigenous Studies, University of Melbourne
+They relate to stories told by former colonists - Marcia Langton Chair of Australian Indigenous Studies, University of Melbourne

 And why else did it take so long for non-Indigenous Australians to recognise the complexity of Aboriginal and Torres Strait Islander culture?
 Bill Gammage explains: